ahmadfahrezi81/Eco-Mobility/README.md

-# UM Eco-Mobility
+# Eco-Mobility

-UM Eco-Mobility is a mobile application designed to promote eco-friendly transportation habits among users.
+Eco-Mobility is a mobile application designed to promote eco-friendly transportation habits among users.
 The app tracks various activities, calculates CO2 emissions, and provides insightful charts and summaries to help users understand their environmental impact.

 ## Features